 In January 2009, the Company acquired certain technological and intellectual property assets from Cyberkinetics Neurotechnology Systems, Inc., or Cyberkinetics, and Andara Life Science, Inc., a wholly-owned subsidiary of Cyberkinetics, for \$350,000 in cash.
-The Company has been amortizing these intangible assets using the straight-line method over their economic lives, which was estimated to be five years.
-Research and development expenses included amortization of this technological and intellectual property of \$17,500 and \$35,000 for the quarter and six months ended June 30, 2010, respectively, and \$17,500 for the quarter and six months ended June 30, 2011.
-During the quarter ended June 30, 2011, the Company recorded an impairment charge of \$192,500 for the remaining unamortized balance of these assets following a decision made during the second quarter of 2011 by the Company to terminate development work related to this technology.
-This charge was recorded in research and development expenses.
+The Company had been amortizing these intangible assets using the straight-line method over their economic lives, which was estimated to be five years.
+Research and development expenses included amortization of this technological and intellectual property of \$17,500 and \$52,500 for the quarter and nine months ended September 30, 2010, respectively, and \$17,500 for the nine months ended September 30, 2011.
+Following its decision to terminate development work related to this technology, the Company recorded within research and development expense in the second quarter of 2011 an impairment charge of \$192,500 for the remaining unamortized balance of these assets.